Who I Work With

 Women & Non-men of Color

-On the outside, everyone seems to think you have it all together.
-Being perceived as composed and over-achieving have been parts of your survival for your entire life.
+On the outside, it seems like you have it all figured out.
+Being composed and over-achieving to get out of the constant struggle have been parts of your survival for your entire life.
 Yet, deep down you struggle with intellectualizing your feelings, burn-out, perfectionism, people-pleasing, shame, and low self worth.
 Together, we can get to the root of these issues, which are commonly dysfunctional families, intergenerational trauma and navigating systemic oppression as a marginalized person.
+If you’re ready to break cycles, you’re in the right place.

 My parents sacrificed so much for me.
 Is it possible to prioritize my own dreams and desires without letting them down?